Hello Brian! Tell me where you work and what you do.

 I’m an assistant professor, soon to be an associate professor at the University of Georgia, in the Department of Plant Pathology.
 We study plant disease and plant immunity.

 My lab, which I founded five and a half years ago, specifically works on different bacterial pathogens of plants.
 Right now we have 10 people in the lab, plus a few undergrad students who are short-term members.

 We try to understand how bacterial pathogens subvert the immune system, as well as the mechanisms by which plants fight these pathogens.

-We, humans, have an adaptive immune system — we produce antibodies, we learn to defend against new types of pathogens.
+We, humans, have an adaptive immune system — we produce antibodies, and we learn to defend against new types of pathogens.
 Plants can’t do that.
 Every germ and microbe that they’re ever going to be able to defend against is hard-encoded into their genes from the time they germinate to the time they die.
 So they do change, but they change on an evolutionary time-scale, or in the case of agriculture, a breeding time-scale.

 My lab works on bacterial pathogens.
-A lot of plant pathogens are fungi, and for that we have fungicide, which can be sprayed to remove the pathogens.
-But we don’t spray a field with antibiotics, it’s not appropriate or cost effective to use for an entire field.
+A lot of plant pathogens are fungi, and for that, we have fungicide, which can be sprayed to remove the pathogens.
+But we don’t spray a field with antibiotics, it’s not appropriate or cost-effective to use for an entire field.